-6.1.2 Private Key Delivery to Subsrciber
+6.1.2 Private Key Delivery to Subscriber

-Subscriber's key pair is generated by himself/herself/itself or may be generated centrally by a certification authority inside a token (e.g. an electronic identity card) In the case of keys generation by Certum keys are delivered (together with a token) to the subscriber personally or by means of registered mail; data for the card activation (including PIN/PUK) or key decryption (password) are submitted separately from the media containing the key pair; the issued cards are personalized and registered by the certification authority.
+The subscriber generates their own key pair, or the key pair may be generated centrally by a certification authority inside a token (e.g. an electronic identity card).
+In the case of keys generation by Certum keys are delivered (together with a token) to the subscriber personally or by means of registered mail; data for the card activation (including PIN/PUK) or key decryption (password) are submitted separately from the media containing the key pair; the issued cards are personalized and registered by the certification authority.